The-Lab-at-OPM/Welcome-to-Telehealth-Kit/readme.md

 ### URL features

-This getting started kit can contain an array of content modules, not all of which are visible by default.
+This Welcome to Telehealth Kit can contain an array of content modules, not all of which are visible by default.
 To see a list of all content modules add `/?edit` to the URL and you can see all modules and customize the URL for the user.

 ### HTML Structure and special features